Public confidence and engagement

 • their views about how the police deal with complaints

-Additional questions that have been asked include:
+Additional questions have also been asked around the value of IOPC’s independent investigations.

 Engaging with communities